 An unexpected near-miss

-As I crossed the line, the car’s emergency lane-keeping system forcefully jerked the steering wheel back towards the parked car, sending me straight toward a collision.
+As I crossed the center line, the car’s emergency lane-keeping system forcefully jerked the steering wheel back towards the parked car, sending me straight toward a collision.
 This triggered the car’s own collision warning, forcing me to counter-steer quickly to avoid hitting the parked vehicle at around 65 km/h.

 If someone had stepped out from behind that parked car, there would have been zero margin left.
 Just think about that for a moment.